kopsha/hopeless-programming/index.md

   and cram in clever one-liners that exploit obscure, hipster features of your favorite language.

-The sky's the limit!
+The sky is the limit!

-Sure, it will make the application harder to read and maintain — but that's probably your coworkers' problem, right?
+Sure, it will make the application harder to read and maintain.
+But that's probably your coworkers' problem, right?
 Excellent.

-So go ahead — write code that proves you're a true hacker...
+Go ahead, write code that proves you're a true hacker...

 ---